Mechazawa/REDBetter-crawler/README.markdown

 You're going to need to install a few dependencies before using whatbetter.

-First and foremost, you will need Python installed.
-I recommend using the latest version of Python 2.x (Python 3 is unsupported at this time).
+First and foremost, you will need Python 2.7 or newer.

-Once you've got Python installed, you need several modules: mechanize, mutagen, requests, and argparse.
+Once you've got Python installed, you will need a few modules: mechanize, mutagen, and requests.
 Try this:

     $ pip install -r requirements.txt